OWRC/info/lumped/index.md

 Bergström, S., 1992.
 The HBV model - its structure and applications.
 SMHI RH No 4.
 Norrköping.
 35 pp.

 Buytaert, W., and K. Beven, 2011.
-Models as multiple working hypotheses: hydrological simulation of tropical alpine .
+Models as multiple working hypotheses: hydrological simulation of tropical alpine.
 Hydrological Processes 25. pp. 1784–1799.

 Dawdy, D.R., and T. O'Donnell, 1965.
 Mathematical Models of Catchment Behavior.
 Journal of Hydraulics Division, ASCE, Vol. 91, No. HY4: 123-137.